The Dude of Food meets Off The Shelf catering and likes it!

 French fries, potato chips, other fried and baked snack foods, roasted asparagus, canned sweet potatoes and pumpkin, canned black olives, roasted nuts, coffee, roasted grain-based coffee substitutes, prune juice, breakfast cereals, crackers, cookies, bread crusts, and toast all contain varying levels of acrylamide.

-the Dude of Food gets blessed.
-2 yolks – no jokes
+The Dude of Food gets blessed.
+No joke, 2 yolks.

 Is it the year of the chicken or what?

 Don’t know what they are feeding these chickens but my luck seems to be changing in 2015.
-The first egg i cracked revealed 2 yolks inside!
-It happened to me at the sushi bar with a double yolked quails egg too!
+The first egg I cracked revealed 2 yolks inside!
+It happened to me at a sushi bar with a double yolked quails egg too!

 2yolks